-All candidates should be taught the Core syllabus content.
-Candidates who are only taught the Core syllabus content can achieve a maximum of grade C. Candidates aiming for grades A\ to C should be taught the Extended syllabus content.
-The Extended syllabus content includes both the Core and the Supplement.
+All candidates should be taught the Core subject content.
+Candidates who are only taught the Core subject content can achieve a maximum of grade C. Candidates aiming for grades A to C should be taught the Extended subject content.
+The Extended subject content includes both the Core and the Supplement.